 Why we do this?

 Because by showing Iran we get to see it through fresh eyes.
 It’s also rewarding to watch visitors and Iranians connect beyond language and cultural barriers and alter their pre-existing ideas, even as the world remains fixated on Iran’s extremes.
-It will be difficult to do this tour without making new friends – and perhaps some nagging existential thoughts long after you return home.
+It will be difficult to do this tour without making new friends – and perhaps you’ll entertain some compelling existential thoughts long after you return home..

 Our goal is to do this tour either in early June 2018 or fall 2018 in order to avoid the hotter weather of summer.

 Price & More Information